Header bg

 Our final store layout is known as the free flow design.
 It is exactly what it sounds like – a layout with no defined path or structure.
 Displays are set up throughout the store and customers are free to browse as they like.

-Free flow layouts are popular in high-end clothing stores and speciality shops.
+Free flow layouts are popular in high-end clothing stores and specialty shops.
 A few variations on this design include:

 • Boutique: In this layout, merchandise is often displayed by brand, type of clothing, and sale items.